spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 Long polling, Server sent events and
 Websockets by Rasmus Appelqvist,
 Oliver Örnmyr")) with each HTTP request/response which adds up over time with multiple users collaborating in the same session.
-- This overhead also adds up in the case of single users since our application sends a request to the server with each keypress as the user write code as part of our design to sync collaborating users.
+- This overhead also adds up in the case of a single user.
+A client sends a request to the server for each keypress when a user writes code.
+This is part of our design to sync collaborating users.

 While it is possible to improve the above issues with HTTP server-sent events, it does not address the case where a client decides to send data frequently, for which regular HTTP requests have to be made.
 To fully address the problems mentioned above, we need an alternative that could provide bidirectional communication between a client and server, that could also detect client disconnections and have a smaller overhead.
 The best solution that we found was WebSockets.